AnnaCalabrese/air-pollution-web-app/README.md

 - Webpack, dotenv

 ## :white_check_mark: Getting started ##
-To immediately use the web application you can click on the Netlify link and it will open in a new window. <br>
+To immediately use the web application you can click on the Firebase link and it will open in a new window. <br>
 (Another option is to download this project, unzip the folder, open it and double click on the index.html file to start the application).